 Why Do Your Employees Need Uniforms?

-- Marketing – uniforms make your company visible to other potential clients.
-These clients will only be in neighborhoods that you’re already working in, which will help your route density.
+Just like wrapping your trucks, uniforms make your company visible to other potential clients.
+These clients will be in neighborhoods that you’re already working in, which will help your route density.

-All right.
-Let’s say you’re sold on the idea of getting some uniforms.
-Who pays?
+Alright.
+Let’s say you’re sold on the idea of getting some uniforms… So, who pays?

 Lawn Care Uniform Comparisons